TommasoBelluzzo/SystemicRisk/README.md

   > "Government-sponsored Enterprises" contains H

 * **Crises:** crises can be defined using two different approaches:
-  * *By Events:* based on two-value tuples where the `Date` field represents the crisis dates and the `Name` field represents the crisis events.
-Every dataset observation matching a crisis date is considered to be associated to a distress event.
+  * *By Events:* based on two-value tuples where the `Date` field represents the crisis event dates and the `Name` field represents the crisis event descriptions; every dataset observation matching a crisis date is considered to be associated to an episode of distress.
-  * *By Ranges:* based on three-value tuples where the `Name` field represents the crisis names, the `Start Date` field represents the crisis start dates and the `End Date` field represents the crisis end dates; every dataset observation falling inside the range of a crisis is considered to be part of a distress period.
+  * *By Ranges:* based on three-value tuples where the `Name` field represents the crisis names, the `Start Date` field represents the crisis start dates and the `End Date` field represents the crisis end dates; every dataset observation falling inside a crisis range is considered to be part of a distress period.

 ## Example Datasets